 The Biological Standards Commission coordinates a programme for the preparation, validation and distribution of WOAH-approved International Standard Reagents for diagnostic assays for infectious diseases of animals.
-The standards are prepared by a Reference Laboratory in accordance with Guidelines for antibody, antigen and polymerase chain reaction (PCR) standards drawn-up by the Commission in collaboration with other laboratories.
+The standards are prepared using this template by a Reference Laboratory in accordance with Guidelines for antibody, antigen and polymerase chain reaction (PCR) standards drawn-up by the Commission in collaboration with other laboratories.
 Such standard preparations are designated by the WOAH as primary reference standards for use in conjunction with tests described in the WOAH Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (mammals, birds and bees).
 The aim of the programme is to harmonise diagnostic testing and encourage the mutual recognition of test results for international trade.

 Currently available WOAH-approved International Standard Reagents